 Here are the patient education articles that are relevant to this topic.
 We encourage you to print or e-mail these topics to your patients.
 (You can also locate patient education articles on a variety of subjects by searching on “patient info” and the keyword(s) of interest.)

-●Basics topic (see "Patient information: Sepsis in adults (The Basics)")
+●Basics topic (see "Patient education: Sepsis in adults (The Basics)")

 SUMMARY AND RECOMMENDATIONS

 ●Sepsis is the consequence of a dysregulated inflammatory response to an infectious insult.
 The severity and rates of sepsis have dramatically increased with reports suggesting rates as high as 437 and 270 per 100,000 person-years for sepsis and severe sepsis, respectively.
 Gram positive bacteria are the pathogens that are most commonly isolated from patients with sepsis.
 (See 'Introduction' above and 'Epidemiology' above.)

 ●Sepsis exists on a continuum of severity ranging from infection (invasion of sterile tissue by organisms) and bacteremia (bacteria in the blood) to sepsis and septic shock, which can lead to multiple organ dysfunction syndrome (MODS) and death.
 A 2016 task force from the Society of Critical Care Medicine and European Society of Intensive Care Medicine (SCCM/EISCM) define sepsis and septic shock as the following (see 'Definitions' above):

 •Sepsis is defined as life-threatening organ dysfunction caused by a dysregulated host response to infection; organ dysfunction is defined as an increase of two or more points in the sequential (sepsis-related) organ failure assessment (SOFA) score.

 •Septic shock is defined as sepsis that has circulatory, cellular, and metabolic abnormalities that are associated with a greater risk of mortality than sepsis alone; these abnormalities can be clinically identified as patients who fulfill the criteria for sepsis who, despite adequate fluid resuscitation, require vasopressors to maintain a mean arterial pressure (MAP) ≥65 mmHg and have a lactate >2 mmol/L (>18 mg/dL).